pingcap/docs-tidb-operator/en/backup-restore-by-ebs-snapshot-faq.md

 ## How to flow control to snapshots deletion

 EBS snapshot backup GC is performed on one volumebackup at a time.
 For larger clusters with EBS snapshot backups, there might still be a significant number of snapshots for a single volume backup.
 Therefore, flow control is necessary for snapshot deletion.
-You can manage the expected ration in a single data plane by setting the `spec.template.snapshotsDeleteRatio` parameter of the backup schedule CRD.
+You can manage the expected ratio in a single data plane by setting the `spec.template.snapshotsDeleteRatio` parameter of the backup schedule CRD.
 The default value is 1.0, which ensures no more than one snapshot deletion per second.